Blog

 Unfortunately, there’s little other research on minoxidil and beard enhancement.

-But if you’ve noticed thinning hair around your chin, or if you’re self-conscious about patchy beard hair, it may be worth a try.
+But if you’ve noticed thinning hair around your chin or are self-conscious about patchy beard hair, it may be worth a try.

 Side Effects of Minoxidil for Beard Growth